Skip to content

 # Create SDK tarball

-yarn build:sdk && yarn pack
+pnpm build:sdk && pnpm pack

 # In your skills, update package.json to point to the tarball